leiyu0210/FinLangNet/README.md

 <img src="pic/logo.png" alt="Didi" title="Didi">

 ### See the Deployment Applications section: Deployment_applications.md
+The code for the relationship between the processed input data and the language structure is detailed in: **test_data_sample.ipynb**

 The Performance Metrics across Different Models for Multiple Labels: